Organize your stay Guadeloupe

 No vaccinations are required to enter Guadeloupe.
 Hygiene standards are identical to those in France.

 It is advisable to protect yourself from mosquitoes by using repellents and long, loose-fitting clothing, as they are particularly aggressive in the early morning and after dark.
 Some mosquitoes are vectors of diseases such as dengue fever, chikungunya and Zika.
-Females need stagnant water to lay their eggs, which is why dengue epidemics regularly occur in Guadeloupe after periods of heavy rainfall.
+Females need stagnant water to lay their eggs.
+Dengue epidemics often occur in Guadeloupe after heavy rainfall.
 These viruses are transmitted by the bite of a mosquito, itself a vector.
 Symptoms include fever, headaches, joint and muscle pain, itching, nausea...
-A vaccine for dengue fever is currently under study.
-The only remedies available are paracetamol and vitamin C (especially not aspirin, as one of the 4 forms of dengue fever can be hemorrhagic).
-As this disease can be fatal in this particular case, it is strongly recommended to consult a doctor in the event of a high fever.
+Two vaccines exist, but have not been authorized by the French National Authority for Health because of the risks or their ineffectiveness on certain types.
+A third vaccine proved effective in Brazil in early 2024.
+For the time being, paracetamol and vitamin C are the only remedies available.
+Aspirin should be avoided, however, as one of the 4 forms of dengue fever can be hemorrhagic and, in some cases, fatal.
+It is strongly recommended to consult a doctor in the event of high fever.

-A new university hospital is currently under construction.
-Scheduled for completion in 2024, it will have a capacity of 618 beds at a cost of 580 million euros.
+The new CHU is due for completion in early 2025, with a capacity of 618 beds at a cost of 600 million euros.

 Mandatory vaccination Mandatory vaccination Guadeloupe